Condensed Cream of Mushroom Soup

 Add the chicken broth and stir to combine.
 Slowly mix in the half and half until combined, then the seasonings.
-Whisk continuously and bring to a boil gently.
-Stir continuously while it gently boils for about 4 minutes, it will thicken and reduce.
+Whisk continuously and bring to a gentle boil.
+Stir continuously while it bubbles for about 4 minutes, it will thicken and reduce.
 Remove from heat.

 It will continue to thicken upon standing.

 - This recipe makes 2 cups, (16 oz).
 If you double this recipe, it will give you exactly 3 (10.5 oz) cans.

 - Baby Bella or Shiitake mushrooms may also be used.